 We Are Open 24/7 And Offer Free In Person And Virtual Consultations.

-In California, if a DUI results in an accident that causes damage either to someone in your vehicle or someone in another vehicle or someone who is just a bystander, that DUI can and will be charged as a felony instead of a misdemeanor.
+In California, when driving under the influence of drugs or alcohol results in an accident that causes physical harm or injury to someone besides you, the legal consequences can be quite serious.
+It does not matter if it is someone in your vehicle, someone in another vehicle or a pedestrian on the street; a DUI can and will be charged as a felony instead of a misdemeanor.

-The difference between a felony and a misdemeanor in California is that typically, misdemeanors are punishable by up to a year in County Jail.
-Felonies, on the other hand, are punishable by a term in State Prison.
+The difference between a felony and a misdemeanor in California is that, typically, while misdemeanors are punishable by only up to a year in County Jail, felonies are punishable by a term of a year or more in State Prison.
+Injuries are not the only way a DUI can become a felony; however, even if your drunk accident did not injure or kill someone, the penalties can be severe.

 What Makes A DUI A Felony Offense In California?